Skip to content

 Server Implementation: Handling RPC Requests

-Next, let us look at the server implementation—inheriting the generated KvStoreService::Service base class and overriding each RPC method.
-We use a simple in-memory map as the storage backend, paired with a std::shared_mutex for thread-safety protection.
-If you remember the read-write lock pattern discussed in ch02, this is its direct application.
+Next, let's look at the server implementation—inheriting from the generated KvStoreService::Service base class and overriding each RPC method.
+We use a simple in-memory map as the storage backend, paired with a std::shared_mutex for thread safety.
+If you recall the reader-writer lock pattern discussed in ch02, this is its direct application.

 // kv_store_server.h